Here’s how to make the most of your royalties.

-A “Receipt-Based" deal means that the percentage of royalties to be paid to the sub-publisher is based on earnings in the country where the payment was received, rather than where it was generated.
+An “at source” publishing deal bases the percentage of royalties paid to the songwriter on earnings in the country where the royalties were generated.
+A “Receipt-based” deal bases the percentage of royalties paid to the songwriter on earnings in the country where the payment was received, not where it was generated.

-However, if you signed into an "At Source" deal with your publisher, you maintain the same contract percentage (75/25) wherever in the world you are earning royalties.
-In this situation, with an "At Source Deal" you would earn $75 out of the $100 earned in France since you take your cut at the source of earnings, before any cuts/deductions to sub-publishers are made.
+However, if you signed an “at source” deal, you will maintain the same contract percentage (75/25) wherever you earn royalties in the world.
+In the above example, you would collect $75 out of the $100 earned in France since you’d take your cut of earnings before any deductions are made to sub-publishers.

 Songtrust pledges to make all of our partner agreements as close to “at source” as we can for this very reason — so our clients are able to keep as much of their earned royalties as possible.

 Want to keep up with Songtrust for frequent music and publishing updates?

 Subscribe to our Newsletter